liszt-c/MicroDNA_Map/readme.md

 0. Glob all FASTQ files in ./cnvkit_do

-1. Check for the existence of the hg19.faindex; build it with Bowtie2 if missing
+1. Check for the existence of the hg19.fa index; build it with Bowtie2 if missing

 2. Validate FASTQ file integrity